mhausenblas/eksphemeral/README.md

 $ eksp create svc/dev/mh9-test-other.json
 Trying to create a new ephemeral cluster ...
 ... using cluster spec svc/dev/mh9-test.json
-Seems you've set 'us-east-2' as the target region, using this for all following operations I will now provision the EKS cluster mh9-eksp using AWS Fargate:
+Seems you have set 'us-east-2' as the target region, using this for all following operations I will now provision the EKS cluster mh9-eksp using AWS Fargate:

 [i] Running task eksctl